ALARP-Solutions/Chocolatey-Intune/readme.md

 Instructions for use and any necessary prerequisities are listed within individual repositories.

-Still having trouble or think better detail could be provided?
+Still having trouble or think more details could be provided?
 Please [raise a new feature request](https://github.com/ALARP-Solutions/Chocolatey-Intune/issues/new?assignees=&labels=documentation&template=feature_request.md&title=).

 ## Deploy Ready Apps
 <div align="center">